CB Bank

-CB Bank is one of Myanmar's oldest and largest commercial banks.
-It became the first bank in Myanmar to issue ATM cards and credit cards.
-The bank, led by U Khin Maung Aye (Chairman) and U Kyaw Thu Ko (CEO) has over 245 branches across the country.
+CB Bank is one of Myanmar's largest commercial banks.
+Established in 1992, it was the first bank in Myanmar to introduce ATM cards and credit cards.
+CB Bank is led by Chairman U Khin Maung Aye, Vice Chairman U Kyaw Lynn and Chief Executive Officer U Kyaw Thu Ko, and operates more than 250 branches across the country.

 History

-The CB Bank was established on 21 August 1992 with the permission of the Central Bank of Myanmar.
-It started as a small bank with 33 employees and has around 7000 in 2016.
-In 2004, it became a public company.
-The CB Bank's head office is located in the Botahtaung township area of Yangon.
+CB Bank was established on 21 August 1992 with the approval from the Central Bank of Myanmar.
+It began operations as a small financial institution with 33 employees and gradually expanded across Myanmar.
+In 2004, Cb Bank became a public company.
+The bank's head office is located in the Botahtaung township area of Yangon.
+By 2026, CB Bank has expanded its workforce to approximately 8,000 employees and developed a nationwide banking network.